TLDR

 Step 1: SSH into your server

-Let's SSH into your newly (or already existing) server.
-If its fresh from the server provider, we recommend to make some changes to secure it.
-We have a guide on how to secure your server that you can follow.
+SSH into your new (or existing) server.
+If it's fresh from the provider, secure it first.
+We have a guide on how to secure your server you can follow.

-Now we need to pull OpenPanel's source code which is open-sourced and available on GitHub.
+Pull OpenPanel's source code, which is open source and available on GitHub.

-After you have pulled the source code, you should have a folder named openpanel in your server.
-Lets jump into that and then the self-hosting folder.
+After pulling the source code, you'll have a folder named openpanel on your server.
+Jump into it and then into the self-hosting folder.

-Now let's start the quiz/wizard which will guide you through the installation process.
-This will first ensure that you have docker and node installed, if not it will install them for you.
+Now start the wizard, which guides you through the installation.
+It first checks that you have docker and node installed, and installs them for you if not.

-After that it'll run npm install and npm run quiz which will ask you some questions about your installation.
+After that it runs npm install and npm run quiz, which asks you some questions about your installation.

 The questions are below and should be self-explanatory.

-Now that you have answered the questions, you can start OpenPanel with the following command.
+Once you've answered the questions, start OpenPanel with the following command.

-We usually follow up with ./logs to check if everything is running fine.
+We usually follow up with ./logs to check that everything is running.

 ./start